noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - socat: the swiss army knife for piping connectinos, connecting one thing to another
   - used to query haproxy runtime API on the cli, potentially piping it into other things
+- HALog: log analysis tool that’s shipped with HAProxy; designed to be deployed onto production servers where it can help with manual troubleshooting, such as when facing live issues
+  - e.g. `halog -srv -H < haproxy.log | column -t`

 ### enterprise modules